Evavic44/Learn-JavaScript/09-Data-Structure-Modern-Operators-and-Strings/README.md

 Another use case of the spread operator is for passing in multiple values into a function.

-# Rest Patter and Parameters
+# Rest Pattern and Parameters

 The rest pattern is the opposite of the spread operator.
 It uses the exact same syntax, however, it it used to collect multiple elements and condense them into an array, whereas, the spread operator is used for unpacking an array into multiple elements or array.